the-road-to-learn-react/the-road-to-react/manuscript/react-modern/inline-handler.md

 The callback handler in the App component -- which will be used in the List/Item components eventually -- receives the item as an argument which should be removed from the list.
 Based on this information, the function filters the current stories by removing all items that don't meet its condition.
 The returned stories -- where the desired item (story) has been removed -- are then set as new state and passed to the List component.
 Since a new state is set, the App component and all components below (e.g. List/Item components) will render again and thus display the new state of stories.

 However, what's missing is how the List and Item components are using this new functionality which modifies the state in the App component.
-The List component itself does not use this new callback handler, but passes it on to the Item component:
+The List component itself does not use this new callback handler, but only passes it on to the Item component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~